probabilityfilter/probabilityfilter.github.io/_posts/2018-04-28-RandomWalk1.md

 ---
 layout: post
 title: Random Walk - Concept to Code, Part 1
-subtitle: Use a simple concept and learn to code it
+subtitle: Start with a simple concept and learn to code it
 gh-repo: probabilityfilter/Learn-Python
 gh-badge: [star, fork, follow]
 tags: [Python, NumPy]